Diploma in Natural Perfumery Online

 Additional Content: Introduction to safety and cosmetic regulations

-Includes an online welcome event and nine group tutorials.
+Includes an online welcome event and ten live tutorials.
 Students taking this course will be given the opportunity to book one to one coaching sessions at reduced rates, but these are not necessary for the completion of the course.

 IMPORTANT: Perfumery ingredients are not included in the price.